-On a scale of 1-10 with 10 being the best, please give an honest evaluation of your team's competitiveness or- I Have No Idea

-I desire to play the strongest competition possible: YES NO

-Has this team played together in the past?
-YES NO

-If YES, how many years?
+On a scale of 1-10 with 10 being the best, please give an honest evaluation of your team's competitiveness or- I Have No Idea This is a Free Agent Team: YES NO I desire to play the strongest competition possible: YES NO Has this team played together in the past?
+YES NO If YES, how many years?
 What was the team's division and record last year?

-If your team has players in different grades, how Grade: Players:

-Many are in each grade?
-Grade: Players:
+If your team has players in different grades, how Many are in each grade?
+Grade: Players: Players: Players: Players: How many times per week will you practice?

-Grade: Players:

-Grade: Players:

-How many times per week will you practice?

 Have you already begun practicing?
-YES NO

-If you have multiple teams in the same age group, did you split talent evenly or stack one team?
-SPLIT STACK

-If you stacked, which team is this?
-A-TEAM B-TEAM

-Considering the formation and ability of yo preference from one of the following
+YES NO If you have multiple teams in the same age group, did you split talent evenly or stack one team?
+STACK If you stacked, which team is this?
+A-TEAM B-TEAM Considering the formation and ability of you preference from one of the following · - - Recreational Level Middle Level Competitive Level

-Recreational Level

-Middle Level

-Competitive Level